Retirement Accounts Guide: The Best Tools to Save

 It may sound obvious, but the best way to save for retirement is in a retirement savings account.
 Then there are the follow-up questions: What kind of account?
 How much should you (can you) contribute?
 How do the taxes work?
 What are the benefits and drawbacks of IRAs and 401(k)s and Roths?
 Most importantly, which is the best retirement savings account for me?

 We got this.
 The investor.com retirement savings series is designed to answer your most pressing questions about choosing and using retirement accounts like IRAs and 401(k)s.
-This article spells out what makes retirement accounts different from other types of savings accounts, and offers a bird’s-eye view of the account options we delve into within this series.
+This article offers a bird’s-eye view of the retirement account options we delve into within this series.

 What is a retirement account?